 The Letter of Intent / Eligibility Check is the first stage of the GSCT CSP Grant Application.
-All applicants applying for GSCT CSP funding must complete the Letter of Intent / Eligibility Check (complete the eligibility Checklist AND submit required documentation) on Survey Monkey Apply platform).
+All applicants applying for GSCT CSP funding must complete the Letter of Intent / Eligibility Check AND submit required documentation on SurveyMonkey Apply platform).
 Each applicant must submit this by the deadline for stage 1 of the grant application.